Top 20 Safe Investments with High Returns

 INVESTMENT #3: HIGH-YIELD MONEY MARKET ACCOUNTS

-Key Takeaways: Much like a savings account, MMAs are also one of the safest ways to invest money because it’s FDIC-insured.
+Key Takeaways: Much like a savings account, MMAs are also one of the safest ways to invest money because they are FDIC-insured.
 The main difference is the option to write a certain number of checks every month.

 Best For: Money you may need infrequent access to and investors wanting more flexibility than a savings account.

 Most of the time, money market accounts come with better returns than savings accounts.
-They offer more liquidity and some allow you to use checks or a debit card to access the account.
-Many people choose to have a high-yield savings account along with a MMA and here’s why… Let’s say you only make deposits to the account and write one check a month for rent.
-Because MMAs can offer better interest rates, it would make sense to utilize both.
+They offer more liquidity, and some allow you to use checks or a debit card to access the account.
+Many people choose to have a high-yield savings account along with a MMA.
+Here’s why: let’s say you only make deposits to the money market account and write one check a month for rent; you’ll still be able to capture the high-yield interest while using it for an expense.
+Because MMAs offer better interest rates and the ability to withdraw money, it makes sense to utilize both.
 Shop around for the best returns on MMAs as well as CDs and high-yield savings accounts.

 INVESTMENT #4: TREASURY SECURITIES